uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Direct Entry vs Standard PhD

 The 'Direct Entry PhD' refers to the 5-year program in which most students are enrolled.
 Students attending UofT already in possession of a MSc will be entered into the 4-year 'Standard PhD' track.
-The sections below describe the direct entry PhD, but the requirements for the standard PhD are the same except that
+The sections below describe the direct entry PhD, but the requirements for the standard PhD are the same except that standard PhD students are not required to take any courses and complete the qualifying exams in their first year instead of their second.

 ### AST1501Y and AST1500Y

+These two courses are the research component of the

 ### Courses